• Skip to primary navigation

 Source: Garmin

-Relatedly, hands-free interaction is a big plus.
+Another plus is the hands-free interaction.
 More than once, I’ve found myself with my hands full, usually with groceries, but needing to make a quick call.

 If you’re like me and don’t have a great sense of direction, smartwatches offer excellent assistance.
 My watch’s location tracking and navigation have saved me on several occasions.